 "'Sreally good!"
 I grinned, and Ricardo clapped once, his cheesy grin increasing.
 Zack nodded, before demolishing the food off of his plate and waiting for me to finish.
 When I'd managed to choke down the eggs and pickles to keep Ricardo happy, Zack casually toyed with his fork.

 "You're pretty cool kid.
-Usually I don't do this kind of stuff because I think that a grunt ought to be a grunt on their own, but..."
-Zack shrugged slightly, a flicker of a smile at the corner of his lips, "What do you say?"
+Usually I don't do this kind of stuff because I think that a grunt ought to be a grunt on their own, but," Zack hesitated with a small shrug, a flicker of a smile at the corner of his lips, "What do you say?"